There are multiple target maturity debt funds in the market with gilt, SDL, PSU and CPSE bond exposures. Who should invest?

 Suitability for investors

-These funds are suitable for investors under certain conditions and investors need to be extremely clear on their requirement and expectations.
+These funds are suitable for investors under certain conditions and investors need to be extremely clear on their requirements and expectations.

 A general primer on choosing debt mutual funds is provided here: How to choose a debt mutual fund?.